 - 1. Discuss with the students that they will be viewing the film "That's a Family" in which they may see a "mirror" of their own family.
-Or, like looking through a window, they get a glimpse of the many different types of loving family structures. - a.
+Or, like looking through a window, they get a glimpse of the many different types of loving family structures.
+They will learn that every family is unique, but viable and special. - a.
 Introduce the new vocabulary.
-Define and discuss.

-2. View the film, "That's a Family"
+Define and discuss. - 2.
+View the film, "That's a Family"